Does dad need extra support and care at home?

-Did you know after every bank holiday, homecare services across the country see a sharp rise in call numbers?
+Did you know after each father’s day and bank holiday, homecare services across the country see a sharp rise in call numbers?

-Have they lost weight?
+- Poor eating habits Have they lost weight?
 Do they have a poor appetite?
 Are they able to still cook for themselves?
 Look in their fridge and cupboards– is there any healthy food?
-Is there any rotten foof or products well past their sell by date?
+Is there any rotten food or products well past their sell by date?

 - Forgetfulness Do they have lots of unopened letters?
 Are they continually missing GP/Dental/Hospital appointments?
 Are they losing money or paying the same bill twice?
 Look at the cooker/oven – a good indicator are scorched saucepans, it shows they may be forgetting that dinner is cooking on the hob.